zhaojh329/wifidog-ng/README.md

-# wifidog-ng
+# WifiDog-ng

 ![](https://img.shields.io/badge/license-GPLV3-brightgreen.svg?style=plastic "License")

-next generation wifidog
+Next generation WifiDog

-wifidog-ng is a very efficient captive portal solution for wireless router which with embedded linux(LEDE/Openwrt) system.
+WifiDog-ng is a very efficient captive portal solution for wireless router which with embedded linux(LEDE/Openwrt) system.

 It's referenced wifidog and apfree_wifidog, and it's a whole new one captive portal solution.